AshnaThajudheen/UselessProject/README.md

 *Landing page with smooth scroll and floating chaos ducks.*

 ![Dashboard](screenshot/dashboard.png)
+*A fun anti-productivity kit with popping, roasting, judging, and chaos.*

 ![Bubble Wrap](screenshot/bubble.png)
 *Bubble wrap popping simulator with ridiculous sounds like frogs and minions.*